GenzPN/wrapper/README.md

 # wrapper
 A tool to decrypt Apple Music's music.
-An active subscription is still needed.
+An active subscription is still neede

 Only support Linux x86_64 and arm64.